Pathya-Taya/RoboSoccerBot/README.md

 # RoboSoccerBot

 Welcome to the RoboSoccer Bot repository!
-This project involves creating a robot capable of playing soccer, with code provided for both the car (robot) and remote control functionalities.
+This project involves a heavyduty rc car I created for participating in Wisseniare '24 IIT BBS, with code I have provided code for both the car (robot) and remote control.
 In this repository, you will find the following:

 Car code: The code that controls the robot’s movements and actions.
 Remote code: The code for controlling the robot remotely.